Prospective Degree Students

 transcripts,sent directly from issuing institution's registrar to Graduate School Admissions Office, 633 Clark Street, Evanston, IL 60208-1113.

 - Two letters of recommendation: Must include one letter from the primary research mentor.
 Applicants not anticipating tuition support from their department/division also need one letter from a secondary research mentor.
 Applicants who do anticipate needing support also need to submit a letter from their department/division administrator or chief outlining their support.

 - A confirmed mentor with data that is available for secondary analysis

 - History of publications or first-authored presentations at academic conferences.

 Submit an application through The Graduate School.
 See above for transcript submission information.
-Upcoming application deadlines are Jan.
-29, April 2 and July 9.
+Upcoming application deadline: July 9.
 Once your application is complete, be sure to schedule an interview with the MSCI program director.Back to top